 Churches and Education

-Churches have long played an important part of society in the Turks and Caicos.
+Churches have long played an important part in society in the Turks and Caicos.
 Previous to the 1850s, the budding country did not have much civic infrastructure, and the limited schooling that took place in the islands fell under the function of churches on Grand Turk and Salt Cay.